 The AMR codec [TS 26.090] was originally developed for use in GSM cellular systems by ETSI.
 It has now also been chosen for use in 3G cellular systems by 3GPP.
 It is also a mandatory codec in the 3GPP IP Multimedia Subsystem (IMS) specifications [TS 26.235].
 PacketCable has a mandate to provide interworking to cellular systems.
 Recommending the use of AMR guarantees end-to-end narrowband codec interoperability between User Equipment or Media Gateways and 3GPP cellular networks.
-There are IPR and potential royalty issues associated with the use of AMR.
 See reference [G.711-II] for more details.